-After the success of "Proud Mary," the relationship between Tina and Ike deteriorated
+After the success of “Proud Mary,” the relationship between Tina and Ike collapsed for good

-Ike and Tina’s “Proud Mary” would sell more than a million copies, reach No. 4 on the Billboard Hot 100 and No. 5 on the R&B chart in 1971, a mere two years after the Creedence Clearwater Revival original charted.
-Backed by the hip-swiveling back-up singers the Ikettes, the song became a staple of their live shows and earned the Grammy Award for Best R&B Vocal Performance by a Group in 1972.
+Ike and Tina’s “Proud Mary” sold more than a million copies, reached No. 4 on the Billboard Hot 100 and No. 5 on the R&B chart in 1971, a mere two years after the Creedence Clearwater Revival original charted.
+Accompanied by the hip-swiveling back-up singers the Ikettes, the song became a staple of the duo’s live shows and earned the Grammy Award for Best R&B Vocal Performance by a Group in 1972.

-Its success would embolden Tina to write the semi-autobiographical “Nutbush City Limits” (1973), one of the final hits Ike and Tina — who had been together since the late 1950s — would have as a performing duo.
-By the time “Proud Mary” had charted, Ike’s substance abuse problems had increased, as had his use of physical violence towards his wife.
+Its success would embolden Tina to write the 1973 semi-autobiographical “Nutbush City Limits,” one of the final hits Ike and Tina would have together.
+By the time “Proud Mary” had charted, Ike’s substance abuse problems had increased, as had his physical violence towards his wife.

 In 1976, shortly after getting into a physical altercation while en route to a Dallas hotel, Tina fled her abusive situation.
-The mother of four hid at a friend’s house before she began slowly rebuilding a new life with nothing but her performing name as collateral.
-Their divorce was finalized in 1978 and Tina would never again meet publicly with Ike, who died in 2007 from a cocaine overdose at age 76.
+The mother of four hid at a friend’s house before she began slowly rebuilding a new life with little more than her performing name as collateral.
+Their divorce was finalized in 1978, and Tina would never again meet publicly with Ike, who died in 2007 from a cocaine overdose at age 76.

 Tina went on to have a hit solo career

-Throughout the late seventies and early eighties Tina performed small clubs and hotels as she created a new professional and personal life.
-Her cover of Al Green’s “Let’s Stay Together” (1983) was an unexpected hit and led to the recording and release of the album Private Dancer (1984), which contained the eponymous track as well as “What’s Love Got to Do With It.”
-The album was certified Platinum five times in the United States and has sold more than 10 million copies worldwide.
+Throughout the late ’70s and early ’80s, Tina performed small clubs and hotels as she created a new professional and personal life.
+Her cover of Al Green’s “Let’s Stay Together” was an unexpected hit in 1983 and led to the recording and release of the album Private Dancer (1984), which contained the title track as well as “What’s Love Got to Do With It.”
+The album was certified Platinum five times in the United States and has sold more than 12 million copies worldwide.

 No longer a nostalgia act trading solely on past hits, Tina became a global phenomenon, packing arenas and stadiums with fans new and old who came to respect her ongoing personal journey as much as her evolving musical prowess.
-But the songs of her past were as much a cherished part of Tina’s onstage work as ever before, mixing covers such as “Proud Mary” in amongst her latest hits.
+But the songs of her past were as much a cherished part of Tina’s onstage work as ever, with her mixing covers in amongst her latest hits.

-What the song represents to Tina no doubt has changed depending on time and circumstance, but “Proud Mary” has remained a visceral connection to her five-decade-spanning career and its influence on musical stars of today continues to endure.
+What the song represented to Tina no doubt changed depending on time and circumstance, but “Proud Mary” remained a visceral connection to her six-decade career.
+Its influence on musical stars of today continues to endure.
 Beyoncé performed the classic track in 2005 when Tina was recognized at the Kennedy Center Honors in Washington, D.C.
 “I’ll never forget the first time I saw you perform,” Beyoncé said in her speech as she gazed up at Tina seated in the balcony.
 “I’d never in my life seen a woman so powerful, so fearless, so fabulous.”